khaidarovs/slackbot/README.md

 3. Run `pip install -r requirements.txt` or `pip3 install -r requirements.txt`to install the necessary requirements.
 4. Run the tests using the commands below: `python -m unittest discover` or `python3 -m unittest discover`.

+# Onboarding (Sabine and Grace)
+Every user should get a welcome message upon joining the workspace.
+**Important:** When executing commands, enter them in the #general channel.

+## Joining a class
+To join a class, do `/join_class SUBJ-##### MM-DD-YYYY`
+- `SUBJ` is the four letter code for the class department (e.g. "CMSC", "SPAN")
+- `#####` is the 5 digit code for the class (e.g. `22001`, `10100`)
+- `MM-DD-YYYY` is the end date for the class in month-day-year format.

+### Examples to try:
+- `/join_class cmsc-27002 03-12-2022` should add you to the class channel for CMSC 27002, with a success message in #general.
+- `/join_class kReY-10300 05-28-2030` should add you to the class channel for KREY 10300.
+- `/join_class PHYS-14300 11-01-2059` should add you to the class channel for PHYS 14300.

+To explore error handling:
+- `/join_class SPAN-20200 12-02-1980` should give you an error message requesting a date in the future.
+- Try entering fewer than two parameters to `/join_class` to get an error on how to properly use the command.

+## Limitations
+- Currently, StudyRoom doesn't support joining channels for classes that have ended.
+If a class ends and you try to execute the `/join_class` command with its class code, you'll get an error.
+- The structure of channels is based on UChicago's class naming system; classes not in this format will not be recognized.

+## Implementation Details (onboarding.py):
+- `welcome_new_user(payload)`: Instructs the user on how to join a class when they first join the workspace.
+Returns a Slack API generated success message on success, and False otherwise.
+- `handle_onboarding(class_name, user_id)`: Adds the given student to the given class channel, creating the channel if it doesn't already exist.
+Returns an object with the channel information on success, and a Slack API generated error otherwise.
+- `check_channels(class_name)`: Verifies whether a class channel exists within the workspace, returning True if it does and False otherwise.
+- `normalize_channel_name(channel_name)`: Converts the name of a class channel (in the format XXXX-#####) to the proper slack format (includes only lowercase letters, numbers, and a hyphen)
+- `get_channel_name(channel_id)`: Returns the name of the channel with the given channel ID, or none if the channel doesn't exist.
+- `get_channel_id(name_normalized)`: Returns the ID of the channel with the given name.
+- `send_im_message(userid, text)`: Sends a direct message to the user with the given user id.

 # Handling Events and Slash Commands Feature (Iteration 2) - Sanzhar and Michael

 # Live Testing